Lighthouses of Israel

 The lantern and lens were transferred from the Yafo (Jaffa) Light (next entry).
 Dorfman has three good photos,

-Wikimedia has a portfolio of photos, a 2009 closeup
+Wikimedia has a portfolio of photos, and Google has a street view and a fuzzy satellite

 view.
 Ashdod, south of